aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 }
 ```

-Add the following to your `src/app/app.component.html` to display any of the todos you have added:
+Add the following to your `src/app/app.component.html` to display any of the restaurants you have added:

 ```html
 <div *ngFor="let restaurant of restaurants">